 Parameter Description Range Default tunnel Identification number for the tunnel.
 1-2147483647 description String that describes this interface.
 Tunnel Interface inter-tunnel- flooding Enables inter-tunnel flooding. enabled ip address IP address of the tunnel.
 This represents the entrance to the tunnel. mtu MTU size for the interface.
-1500 no Negates any configured parameter. shutdown Causes a hard shutdown of the interface. trusted Set this interface to be a trusted interface.
+1500 no Negates any configured parameter. shutdown Causes a hard shutdown of the interface. trusted Set this interface and range of VLANs to be trusted.
+Vlans not included in the trusted range of VLANs will be, by default, untrusted.
 Trusted ports and VLANs are typically connected to internal controlled networks, while untrusted ports connect to third-party APs, public areas, or other networks to which access controls should be applied.
 When Alcatel-Lucent APs are attached directly to the switch, set the port to be trusted. disabled tunnel Configures tunneling. mode gre ip checksum Enables end-to-end checksum of packets that pass through the tunnel. disabled destination Destination IP address for the tunnel endpoint. keepalive Enables sending of periodic keepalive frames on the tunnel to determine the tunnel status (up or down).
 You can optionally set the interval at which keepalive frames are sent, and the number of times the frames are resent before a tunnel is considered to be down. disabled <interval></interval> (Optional) Number of seconds at which keepalive frames are sent.
-1-86400 10 seconds <retries></retries> (Optional) Number of consecutive times that the keepalives fail before the tunnel is considered to be down.
-0-1024 3
+1-86400 10 seconds

-Parameter Description Range Default key Key used to authenticate packets on the tunnel.
+Parameter Description Range Default <retries></retries> (Optional) Number of consecutive times that the keepalives fail before the tunnel is considered to be down.
+0-1024 3 key Key used to authenticate packets on the tunnel.
 0-4294967295 mode gre Specifies generic route encapsulation (GRE) type.
 You configure either a 16-bit protocol number (for Layer-2 tunnels) or ip (for a Layer-3 tunnel).
 The 16-bit protocol number uniquely identifies a Layer-2 tunnel.
 The switches at both endpoints of the tunnel must be configured with the same protocol number. source The local endpoint of the tunnel on the switch.
 This can be one of the following: specified IP address the loopback interface configured on the switch specified VLAN vlan VLANs to be included in this tunnel.